Pylons/deform/docs/widget.rst

 - handle validation errors

 Deform ships with a number of built-in widgets.
-You hopefully needn't create your own widget unless you're trying to do something that the built-in widget set didn't anticipate.
-However, when a built-in Deform widget doesn't do exactly what you want, you can extend Deform by creating a new widget that is more suitable for the task.
+You hopefully need not create your own widget unless you try to do something that the built-in widget set did not anticipate.
+However, when a built-in Deform widget does not do exactly what you want, you can extend Deform by creating a new widget that is more suitable for the task.

 Widget Templates
 ----------------

-A widget needn't use a template file, but each of the built-in widgets does.
-A template is usually assigned to a default widget via its ``template`` and ``readonly_template`` attributes; those attributes are then used in the ``serialize`` method of the widget, ala:
+A widget need not use a template file, but each of the built-in widgets does.
+A template is usually assigned to a default widget via its ``template`` and ``readonly_template`` attributes.
+Those attributes are then used in the ``serialize`` method of the widget, as shown in the following.

 .. code-block:: python
     :linenos:

     def serialize(self, field, cstruct, readonly=False):
         if cstruct in (null, None):